Economic Neutral Position: How to best replicate not fully replicable liabilities: Introduction

 In this paper, we analyze the risk measures value-at-risk and expected shortfall.
-Our first results concern the exceptional initial holding in the asset equal to the value-at-risk of the non-hedgeable component in the univariate case.
-We show in section \ref{sec:GenResults} without additional assumptions on the distribution of the asset $\XX$ and claim size $\LL$ that for this exceptional asset allocation the capital requirements collapse to those in case of constant $\XX$.
-Moreover, this exceptional asset allocation is risk minimal in the expected shortfall case; the value-at-risk based capital requirements on the other hand are still decreasing when less than this exceptional amount is invested in $\XX$.
+Our first results concern the {\em particular asset allocation}, i.e.~the initial holding in the asset $X$ which makes the capital requirements independent of the asset distribution.
+We show in section \ref{sec:GenResults} that in the one-dimensional case this particular asset allocation equals for both risk measures the value-at-risk of the non-hedgeable claim size distribution, i.e.~coincides with the capital requirement when the asset volatility tends to zero.
+Moreover, this particular asset allocation is risk minimal in the expected shortfall case; the value-at-risk based capital requirements on the other hand are still decreasing when less than this exceptional amount is invested in $\XX$.

 In the second part of this paper we apply perturbation techniques to the capital requirements.
 Classical expansion techniques such as the Gram-Charlier series (refer to \cite{Charlier} for the seminal paper) approximate the distribution of a random variable in terms of its moments or cumulants.
 Typically the Gaussian density is used as base function resulting in an expansion in terms of Hermite polynomials.
 The Cornish-Fisher expansion (first published in \cite{CornishFisher}) uses a similar approach to expand the quantiles of random variables.
-Similar to the Gram-Charlier series, the Edgeworth expansion \cite{Edgeworth} approximates the distance of the sum of i.i.d.~random variables (properly scaled) to the Gaussian density, which is closely linked to the bootstrap method, refer to \cite{Hall_EdgeworthExpansion}.
-For details on classical expansion techniques and further developments refer to the monographs \cite{Kolassa_ApproxMethod_LecNotes, JohnsonKotz, Wallace_AsymptApproxDistrib} and the references therein.
+Similar to the Gram-Charlier series, the Edgeworth expansion \cite{Edgeworth} approximates the distance of the sum of i.i.d.~random variables (properly scaled) to the Gaussian density, which is closely linked to the bootstrap method, refer to Hall \cite{Hall_EdgeworthExpansion}.
+For details on classical expansion techniques and further developments refer to the monographs Kolassa \cite{Kolassa_ApproxMethod_LecNotes}, Johnson et al. \cite{JohnsonKotz}, Wallace \cite{Wallace_AsymptApproxDistrib}, and the references therein.
+These classical expansion techniques celebrate a revival in financial mathematics, refer e.g.~to Ait-Sahalia et al. \cite{AitSahalZhanMykland_Edeworth} and the references therein.